APISuite/apisuite-billing-extension/README.md

 Database integration tests live in `src/models` and have `src/models/index.test.ts` as a starting point.
 This is necessary because of the necessity to run migrations and seed data before the test suite is executed.

+Integration tests can also be executed with docker-compose: `docker-compose -f docker-compose.test.yaml up --exit-code-from billing`

 ### Environment variables

 All variables used in code are documented in `src/config/schema.js`.